egoist/onclick-outside/README.md

 # onclick-outside

-Trigger function when clicking outside a component for Vue.js
+> Trigger function when clicking outside a component for Vue.js

+Vue 2.0 compatible, see demo: https://egoistian.com/onclick-outside

 ## Install